crowl0gic/nut-server-cfg/README.md

 I included the notes I took for each section below

 ### /etc/nut/nut.conf
-NUT server contains "MODE=netserver" if other systems will be depending on it for updates
+NUT server contains `MODE=netserver` if other systems will be depending on it for updates

 ### /etc/nut/ups.conf
 The `pw` mibs had a couple more working features than `ietf`.
 For example, `pw` enables you to shut down outlet groups on the Eaton 5PX with `upscmd`. `ietf` enabled a beeper mute command and battery test through `upscmd`, but the latter didn't work.
-Shutdowns for `ietf` were performed through `upsrw`, while `pw` used `upscmd`.
+Shutdowns for `ietf` are performed through `upsrw`, while `pw` uses `upscmd`.
 Neither appear to be capable of shutting down the UPS via `/sbin/upsmon -c fsd` or `/lib/nut/snmp-ups -a upsname -k`. `ietf` metrics ( from `upsc uspname`) had some minor inconsistencies.
 Otherwise, the two mibs are similar.

 Note 1: You can get a list of available mibs by running `/lib/nut/snmp-ups -a upsname -x mibs=--list`

 Note 2: If you're running the updated systemd scripts, changing this file will result in an automatic restart of the driver

 ### /etc/nut/upsd.conf
-Enable the LISTEN command, use 0.0.0.0 to enable external addresses.
+Enable the `LISTEN` command, use 0.0.0.0 to enable external addresses.
 Do not leave this exposed to public networks!

 ### /etc/nut/upsd.users
 Define users with access to the NUT UPS server

 The "slave" user will probably not need access to the `actions` or `instcmds` permissions.
-You can leave these fields out.
+You can leave these fields out for accounts which do not need them.

 ### /etc/nut/upsmon.conf
 1. Define which UPS(es) you will be monitoring here